 Leadership is a privilege, and we all must earn the right to lead and inspire others day to day.
 There are no shortcuts to being an effective leader.
 The path is often arduous, the lessons are challenging, but the journey is necessary.

-As a young Marine Corps officer, I’ll never forget the time I stepped in front of my first platoon of Marines as their new commander.
+As a young Marine Corps officer, I’ll never forget when I stepped in front of my first platoon of Marines as their new Commander.
 They had just returned from a hellacious combat deployment in Iraq, and the team was layered with experience.
-Many of them had multiple combat deployments under their belts and at the time, I did not.
-The realization of being the young new guy, combined with the incredible task of leading these amazing Marines hit me like a rock.
+Many of them had multiple combat deployments under their belts, and at the time, I did not.
+The realization of being the young new guy, combined with the incredible task of leading these outstanding Marines, hit me like a rock.
 The responsibility of earning their trust, leading, and preparing these warriors for their next combat deployment to Afghanistan lied squarely on my shoulders.